Montvale, New Jersey

 Montvale is a borough in northern Bergen County, in the U.S. state of New Jersey, bordering the state of New York.
 The borough is part of the New York City metropolitan area.
 As of the 2020 United States census, the borough's population was 8,436, an increase of 592 (+7.5%) from the 2010 census count of 7,844, which in turn reflected an increase of 810 (+11.5%) from the 7,034 counted in the 2000 census.

 History

 Montvale was incorporated as a borough on August 31, 1894, from portions of Orvil Township and Washington Township.
 The borough was formed during the "Boroughitis" phenomenon then sweeping through Bergen County, in which 26 boroughs were formed in the county in 1894 alone.
 On February 15, 1896, Montvale acquired part of Orvil Township.
 In 1906, Montvale added further land from Orvil and Washington townships, and in 1912, Montvale added territory from Upper Saddle River.
 On May 20, 1959, portions of Montvale were passed to River Vale, and on December 9 and 14, 1965, territories were exchanged between Montvale and Upper Saddle River.
 The borough's name is derived from its topography.

 Montvale is nicknamed "The Pride of the Pascack Valley".

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.